tiann/eadb/README.md

 - adb
 - ssh

 Both of them need the root privilege.

-If you want to use `adb` mode, `adb root` is required but `adb root` is disabled in user build, if you doesn't have a userdebug / eng build, you can try `ssh` mode.
+If you want to use `adb` mode, `adb root` is required but `adb root` is disabled in production build, if you doesn't have any userdebug / eng devices, you can try [adb_root](https://github.com/tiann/adb_root).
+But it you don't any experience on Magisk(it may brick your device), it is recommended to use `ssh` mode.

 If you use `ssh` mode, it is recommended to install [Magisk](https://github.com/topjohnwu/Magisk) to Root your device and install [MagiskSSH](https://gitlab.com/d4rcm4rc/MagiskSSH_releases) to enable ssh.